-Section 3.
+Section 4.
 What services are not covered by the plan?

-Services we do not cover (exclusions)
+Services not covered by the plan (exclusions)

-This section tells you what services are "excluded" from Medicare coverage and therefore, are not covered by this plan.
-If a service is "excluded," it means that this plan doesn't cover the service.
+This section tells you what services are "excluded."
+Excluded means that the plan doesn't cover these services.

-The chart below lists services and items that either are not covered under any condition or are covered only under specific conditions.
-If you get services that are excluded (not covered), you must pay for them yourself.
+The chart below describes some services and items that aren't covered by the plan under any conditions or are covered by the plan only under specific conditions.

 We won't pay for the excluded medical services listed in the chart below except under the specific conditions listed.
-The only exception: we will pay if a service in the chart below is found upon appeal, to be a medical service that we should have paid for, or covered because of your specific situation.
-(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this booklet.)
+The only exception: We will pay if a service in the chart below is found upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
+(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 6.3 in this booklet.)

-All exclusions or limitations on services are described in the Medical Benefits Chart, or in the chart below.
+All exclusions or limitations on services are described in the Benefits Chart or in the chart below: